 Wonderland

 The premiere of The Geometry of Innocence was at the Noorderlicht Festival, Groiningen, The Netherlands in 1999 as part of the Wonderland exhibition.
 The catalog, pictured here, contained the work of 30 photographers.
-Cover image was by Ken Schles.
+Cover image by Ken Schles.

 List of participating photographers: